FabianRoger/Bacteria_BEF_Scale/README.md

 The second script documents how the strains have been selected to maximize variance in growth performance across environments.
 The script is for internal documentation.
 These data are not public.

-To reproduce the analysis for the meta-analysis, download the repository and execute the script:
+To reproduce the literature synthesis (meta-analysis), download the repository and execute the script:

++ meta_analysis_script.R

+For the script to run, an additional script needs to be in the same working directory as the meta_analysis_script.R:

-+ Bef_scale_synthesis_script.R
++ function_plotting_theme.R

-This script reproduces all figures and tables associated with the meta-analysis from the raw data files, namely:
+This script reproduces all figures and tables associated with the meta-analysis from the raw data files that are downloaded directly from figshare.

-+ Fig. 3Ai - iii
-+ Fig. 3B
-+ Fig. S8
-+ Fig. S9
-+ Fig. S10
-+ Table S1
-+ Table S2
-+ Table S3
-+ Table S4

-The script also reproduces additional statistics and values reported only in text
+The script also reproduces additional statistics and values reported only in text.

-In addition, the script examines the data assessment file which was used to select papers for the meta-analysis via various inclusion/exclusion criteria.
+To examine the data assessment file and determine how we selected papers papers, decided to contact authors etc., the following script needs to be executed:

++ meta_analysis_data_assessment_script.R

-All data are downloaded directly within the script from figshare.com.
+All raw data for the literature synthesis (meta-analysis) are downloaded directly within the script from figshare.com.

 The meta-data for the two datasets used can be found at: https://ndownloader.figshare.com/files/22918043